Embroidery with Mixed Media

-Study the amazing possibilities of four cool “new” mixed media materials on our course Embroidery with Mixed Media.
+Study the amazing possibilities of four cool “new” mixed media materials on our Group Correspondence Course Embroidery with Mixed Media.
 Learn to work with soluble fabric, DuPont ™Tyvek®, Angelina® fibers and film, and acrylic gel media.
 These materials have many expressive qualities that extend the possibilities for embroidered designs.
 To add color, acrylic paint is used.
 Powdered pigments and Shiva Artist’s Paintstiks® are optional colorants.
 Bo-Nash Bonding Agent 007® and its pressing sheet are used to fuse Angelina fibers.
 Tools covered in the course include an iron, silicone pressing sheet, and three optional tools: the embossing tool, mini iron and steamless iron.

 A top priority is to learn about safely requirements.
 These are discussed within the text and also summarized in an appendix.
 Other appendices give design ideas, sources for materials and tools, and information on color mixing.
 There are many additional mixed media materials in use today that are beyond the scope of this course.
 Only the materials mentioned above are covered.